Borderlander103/100-days-of-code/log.md

 **Thoughts:** Good again to be able to sort out the problem myself.
 Slow progress, but not spending much time on it either.

+---

+### Day 11: September 11, 2018

+**Today's Progress:** Got second activity and button working.
+Figured out, mostly, which of the various previous changes I made were actually necessary.
+Updated homescreen text.
+Messed w/ using version control inside of Android Studio.
+Later changed older ActionBar to newer Toolbar, and set these up on all three Activities.

+**Thoughts:** Nice having more time; making more progress; and doing something new as oppossed to just relearning old things.
+Confidence builder.

 <!-- # 100 Days Of Code - Log